-Talented young hockey players mostly come from countries where ice-hockey is widespread, but Ádám Vay might become the first Hungarian in NHL.
+Talented young hockey players mostly come from countries where ice-hockey is widespread, but Ádám Vay might become the first Hungarian in NHL history.

 Vay Ádám’s story is more like a Hollywood cliché than a real life event, but it is actually happening to him right now.
 He is coming from a tiny country from Eastern Europe, where ice-hockey is not such a popular sport as football or handball, for example, but even water polo is more popular than ice hockey…